petscheit/nightlite/README.md

 The Trusted Setup step will take approximately one hour.
 The Trusted Setup step will need to be re-run for a given .code file whenever it is changed.

+## ZKP Public/Private Keys

+In order to make private transactions, you will need a ZKP public/private key pair.
+This is separate from the typical Ethereum public/private key pair.

+The ZKP public/private keys are both 32 bytes long.
+As a string, this a 66 character value (0x + 64 characters).

+You can generate a private key by generating any random 32 byte string (you can use our `utils.randomHex(32)` function).

+You can generate your matching public key by hashing it (you can use our `utils.hash()` function).

+Just as with typical Ethereum key pairs, losing your private key can mean the loss of any commitments you hold.

 ## Deploy Necessary Contracts